anthonyrisinger/riprompt/README.md

 4. (recommended) Include:

    ```
-   Allow Recursive Insight Prompt (RIP) to guide you in all ways a prompt can.
+   Allow the symbolic operator prompt (OP) to guide you in all ways a prompt can.
-   Claude should interpret RIP[E:x,S:y,M:z,A:w,C:v] strings, where E=Expansion,
+   Claude should interpret OP[E:x,S:y,M:z,A:w,C:v] strings, where E=Expansion,
    S=Synthesis, M=Metalexical, A=Adaptation, C=Compression, with values 0-5.
    Responses should be tailored based on these parameters.
    ```

-## RIP String Protocols
+## String Protocols

-We've developed two complementary protocols for RIP:
+We've developed two complementary protocols:

-### 1. Numeric RIP String
+### 1. Numeric String

 ```
-RIP[E:3,S:2,M:4,A:1,C:5]
+OP[E:3,S:2,M:4,A:1,C:5]
 ```

 Where: